danishkhan/renee-site/views/responding.md

 ## A note about bang methods

 Any method that ends with ! (a bang method) will do whatever the non-bang version of that method will do, but in addition, it will halt with that response.
-(With the notable exception of `#halt!` itself.)

-## `#halt` (and `#halt!`)
+## `#halt`

 Halt will immediately stop processing and respond with the value passed to it.
 It will respond in different ways depending on what was passed to it.
-Halt! will behave like halt, but it doesn't require the path to be entirely consumed before sending a response.

 ### `Symbol`